-I’m interested in twentieth-century literature and thought, particularly the work of Maurice Blanchot.
+I'm interested in modern and contemporary literature and thought.
+My research to date has focused on the work of Maurice Blanchot.

 I am working on a new project which begins by examining the influences behind Blanchot's third and final novel Le Très-Haut .

-I teach Prelims papers III and IV, FHS papers VIII and XI (Beckett, Djebar, Duras), and translation at all levels at St Anne’s and St Edmund Hall.
+I teach French Prelims papers III and IV, FHS papers VIII and XI, and translation at all levels at St Anne's and St Edmund Hall.

 'Uncontrollable Mechanisms: Maurice Blanchot's Inorganic Writing', French Studies, 73.3 (July 2019), 401-15 https://doi.org/10.1093/fs/knz130